 • tax rules can change over time

-So while spread betting may be marketed as tax-advantaged in some places, that should never be treated as a universal rule or the main reason to use a leveraged product.
+So while spread betting may be marketed as tax-advantaged in some places, that should never be treated as universal or as the main reason to use a leveraged product.

-Spread betting and CFD trading are very similar in practical terms.
+Spread betting and CFD trading are very similar in practice.
 Both allow you to speculate on price movements without owning the underlying asset, and both usually involve leverage.

 • how the trade is quoted